Policy evaluation of waste pricing programs using heterogeneous causal effect estimation: Main Results

 \subsection{Sources of causal effect heterogeneity}

-I proceed with the analysis of the sources of effect heterogeneity.
-In order to summarize the CAPE function, I linearly project the CAPE estimates onto price levels, a set of features, and their interactions \citep{grfalgorithm}.
-The literature on waste prices is especially interested in learning the elasticity of demand as a function of a few variables such as income or education.
+Using the CAPE function defined in equation (\ref{eq:rlearner}) and estimated in the previous section, I proceed with the analysis of the sources of effect heterogeneity.
+In order to summarize the CAPE function, I linearly project the CAPE estimates onto price levels, a set of municipal characteristics, and their interactions.
+This corresponds to fitting the linear model:

+where $CAPE$ are point estimates of the price causal effects (as presented in Figure \ref{fig:main0}), and $X_{sub}$ are explanatory variables including price levels, a subset of municipal characteristics, and their interactions.\footnote{This regression does not account for the uncertainty of the CAPE point estimates.
+In Appendix \ref{app:capekg}, I show that accounting for uncertainty bounds of the point estimates does not substantially alter the shape and magnitude of the fitted heterogeneity.} The literature on waste prices is especially interested in learning the elasticity of demand as a function of a few variables such as income or education.
 Thereby, the set of features includes relevant regressors capturing household opportunity costs of waste disposal: income, education, and pre-policy waste levels.
 Figure \ref{fig:main1} plots fitted semi-elasticities (CAPE) across prices, ceteris paribus.\footnote{Data inspection suggests quadratic demand curves.
 Thus, I fit a polynomial regression of order 2.
-Results for CAPE in kg are presented in Figure \ref{fig:mainKG} in Appendix \ref{app:capekg}.} Pointwise estimates are obtained by fitting a smooth regression line.
+Results for CAPE in kg are presented in Figure \ref{fig:mainkg} in Appendix \ref{app:capekg}.} Pointwise estimates are obtained by fitting a smooth regression line.
 Shaded regions are the 95\% confidence intervals.